MkDay/Post-Collection/Which_one_is_better-opacity,_rgba()_or_something_else?_To_blur_the_background_element_Post.md

 3. Using *rgba()* for the parent element
 4. Changing *visibility* to *hidden* or *color* to *transparent* (to completely hide the background element)

-Let's try these options one by one to achieve our requirement.
+Let's try these options one by one to achieve our requirements.

 ### 1. Using two separate elements

-Here, we have two separate `div` called `outside-div` and `inside-div`.
+Here, we have two separate `div` called `outside-div` and `inside-div`

 ```html